jakrim/tycoonhq.com/README.md

-# Tycoon
+# Morals

-Tycoon HQ is a curated social platform, this repository is the code for the website tycoonhq.com
+Morals is a curated social platform, this repository is the code for the website tycoonhq.com

 ## Getting started